Lesbian and Gay in 1950’s Hollywood: “My Life With Stella Kane” by Linda Morganstein — A Review

 Nina comes away from the scene loving the real Stella she has finally seen.
 She devotes herself to the star.
 That devotion carries through when Nina, as publicist, is called upon to promote Stella and male star, Hollister “Hollie” Carter, as the romantic couple of the season.
 The hype is to promote the movies the couple is making.
 When their public relationship culminates in a marriage, an extravaganza staged with stand-in extras playing family roles, the cover for both stars becomes more secure.
 Nina moves in with them.
 Hollie is cool with all of it because he now has cover for his boyfriends.

-The scurrying about to avoid discovery, the late night calls, rescue trips to the precinct station, exchanged confidences at cocktail parties and threats against reporters could have a comic dimension except it is all deadly serious.
+The scurrying about to avoid discovery, the late night calls, rescue trips to the precinct station, exchanged confidences at cocktail parties, and threats against reporters could have a comic dimension except it is all deadly serious.
 One rumor, to underscore the point, results in the suicide of Sybil Croft, a close friend of Stella’s and an actress in the middle of a successful career.
 Getting by from day to day requires presenting one persona to the public and reserving the real self for the intimacy of private life.
 Stella and Hollie survive by manipulation.
 The risk, of course, is that the line between the public and the private self becomes blurred.
 Manipulation creeps into all relationships.
-Authenticity finally may lose its role in centering the true self, staying in touch with it and nurturing it.
+Authenticity may finally lose its role in centering the true self, staying in touch with it, and nurturing it.

 The story benefits nothing from the self-indulgent prologue in which Nina proclaims she is a lesbian, a laugher if the narrator were a guy pronouncing himself gay, and hardly in character for the sophisticated Nina as depicted in the story.
 If readers were not so needlessly alerted, they would be more engaged as Nina deals with her sexual awakening and yearnings.
 It also introduces another uncertainty.
 Who is the author of the prologue.
 The story is Nina’s to tell.
 The novel itself, however, is not a first person narrative.